SaraMWillis/HPC_Examples/PBS_Array_Jobs/ReadMe.md

 #### Solution

-The user can create an file with one filename per line and read them in using array indices.
+The user can create an input file with one filename per line.
+One filename is read in per array job using array indices.

 ### Sample_Array_Input_Parameters